Dougal121/Essence_of_Thor/README.md

 29/05/2022 Alarms working, Self reboot 2 modes working, Pressure alarms.
 AO valve type for always on programs<br>
 07/06/2022 Testing and debugging with actual pressure transducer, added new valve type that always runs it's program(no tempary offline)<br>
 27/06/2022 All of the above running in the feild.
 Endurance testing in progress....<br>
+02/10/2022 Field testing going well minor updates to pages to trak a maybe problem with WiFi.